alipali737/pen-test-docs/Web/Common Web Apps/Tomcat.md

 It relies on the AJP service which is usually on port 8009

 ## Tomcat CGI
-A CGI Servlet is a middleware program that handles requests from the web browser and forwards them to CGI-compliant scripts that handle the processing for external resources (eg. a database).
+A *Common Gateway Interface (CGI)* Servlet is a middleware program that handles requests from the web browser and forwards them to CGI-compliant scripts that handle the processing for external resources (eg. a database).

 **CGI Pros**:
 - Simple and effective for generating dynamic web content